What is Social Justice?

-Social Justice requires us to reach out to those who are most in need, those who have broken relationships and who are unwanted.
-The individuals who are most vulnerable to being abandoned are the most defenseless among us – the pre-born.
+Social Justice requires us to reach out to those who are most in need, those who have broken relationships, and those who are unwanted.
+The individuals who are most vulnerable to being abandoned & abused are the most defenseless among us – the preborn.

-Social Justice truly begins in the womb, in the place where our first relational bonds with our mothers, ourselves, and our Creator were formed.
-The pre-born are most vulnerable at the beginning stages of life and it is here that they require our greatest attention and efforts.
+Social Justice truly begins in the womb.
+Social justice pertains to people, and people start in the womb.
+The preborn are most vulnerable at the beginning stages of life and it is here that they require our greatest attention and efforts.

 Abortion doesn’t eliminate problems.
 It further complicates and harms relationships in women’s lives.
 Abortion can and will only make any situation worse.
 It allows abuse and loneliness to continue.
 It’s a quick fix to a bigger problem.

 This is why Students for Life of America exists.
 With your help, we are reaching out to these women at schools across the country.
 It’s up to us to show them that the destructive “quick fix” of abortion is not worth its lifelong damages under any circumstance.
 True social justice is reaching out to form “correct” bonds with people and making sure that all – born and preborn – have the right to life.

 Here are some quick and easy things you can do to spread the pro-life message on YOUR campus and show fellow students that abortion is not social justice: